braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 Track a feature flag impression whenever a user has had an opportunity to interact with your new feature, or when they __could__ have interacted if the feature is disabled (in the case of a control group in an A/B test).

-Usually, you can put this line of code directly underneath where you reference reference your feature flag:
+Usually, you can put this line of code directly underneath where you reference your feature flag in your app:

 {% tabs %}
 {% tab Javascript %}